-Even if your small business is not currently affected by GDPR, we recommend that you view it as a roadmap for compliance with the array of regulations it will inspire.
+Even if your small business is not currently affected by GDPR or state privacy legislation, we recommend that you view it as a roadmap for compliance with the array of regulations it will inspire.
 This will help your company gain a competitive advantage over others that will be caught off guard when these laws inevitably arise.

-Adopting sensible consent management practices and enhancing customer privacy can be a marketable feature that shows consumers you care about their data and will go above and beyond to ensure it’s protected.
+Adopting sensible consent management practices and enhancing customer or user privacy can be a marketable feature that shows consumers you care about their data and will go above and beyond to ensure it’s protected.

 Get a jump on the future of data privacy with these recommendations:

-Audit your data to determine what type of consumer data you collect, where it is stored, and who can access it.
+Consider conducting a privacy impact assessment to audit your data to determine what type of consumer data you collect, where it is stored, and who can access it .